JAY Project

 Income Tax and Local Income Tax

 Income tax is calculated on a progressive scale, applied to your taxable income after standard deductions.
+This tool applies the earned-income tax credit (55% of computed tax up to ₩1.3M, 30% above, capped by salary band) and the child tax credit (₩250k / ₩300k / ₩400k from the 3rd, for kids aged 8+), then divides the resulting annual tax by 12 to approximate monthly withholding.
 The local income tax is an additional 10% of the income tax amount.

 • Up to ₩14M: 6%